 5.2.2.7 Standard impacts

 To improve the load balancing decisions at a gNB (gNB-CU), a gNB can request load predictions from a neighbouring node.
-Details of the procedure are FFS.
+Details of the procedure are FFS. will be determined during the work item phase

 If existing UE measurements are needed by a gNB for AI/ML-based load balancing, RAN3 shall reuse the existing framework (including MDT and RRM measurements).
-FFS on whether new UE measurements are needed.
+Whether new measurements are needed for input or new parameters for the existing mobility procedures are needed due to AI/ML model impacts or feedback is to be discussed during the work item phase

 To increase the awareness of the traffic dynamics and enable more improved traffic steering decisions it is possible to complement load measurements currently exposed over RAN interfaces with information related to predicted load from neighbouring RAN nodes as well as UE measurements and information.